Human Reproduction - Child Birth

 is a health science and health profession that

-deals with pregnancy, childbirth, and the postpartum period (including
+deals with pregnancy, childbirth, and the postpartum period

-care of the newborn), besides sexual and reproductive health of women
+), besides sexual and reproductive health of women

 throughout their lives.
 In many countries, midwifery is a medical